Consoling/brightness_control_with_hand/README.md

 This is a Project made in Python.
-It controls screen brightness through the gesture of your fingers To setup on your Device:
+It controls screen brightness through the gesture of your fingers.
+To set this up on your Device:
 1. Make sure you have Python and Pip installed.
 2. Next install the following packages :
      1. pip install mediapipe